MQ-Modernization-demo/mq01-src/README.md

 Resolving deltas: 100% (4/4), done.
 ```

+You now have a local copy that you can work with on your local machine.

 ---

 ## The `mq01-src` repository

 The structure of the `mq01-src` repository reflects the structure of the `mq01`
 queue manager running in the cluster.
-Specifically, when built, this repository
+When used in the continuous integration
-will result in the creation of a container running the `mq01` queue manager in a
+(CI) pipeline, this contents of this repository define a container running the
-Kubernetes pod, together with other associated Kubernetes artifacts, such as the
+`mq01` queue manager in a Kubernetes pod, together with all associated
-secret that holds the queue manager's X.509 certificate.
+Kubernetes artifacts, such as the secret that holds the queue manager's X.509
+certificate.
+This is what it means to have **infrastructure as code**;
+everything about `mq01` is in this git repository.

-Let's explore the repository to see this structure.
+Let's explore the repository structure.

+Issue the following command to see the top level folder structure.

 ```bash
 tree -L 1
 ```

+which shows a simple list of files and folders:

 ```bash
 .